-\Our strategic reprioritization may not be successful, may not yield the desired results and we may be unsuccessful in identifying and implementing any strategic transaction.
+Our strategic reprioritization may not be successful, may not yield the desired results and we may be unsuccessful in identifying and implementing any strategic transaction.

 On August 14, 2023, we announced a strategic reprioritization of our business and wind down of our TCR-T Library Phase 1/2 Trial.
-In connection with the reprioritization, we have reduced our workforce by approximately 80% 95% to date and we continue working to reduce costs in order to extend our cash runway.
+In connection with the reprioritization, we have reduced our workforce by approximately 95% to date and we continue working to reduce costs in order to extend our cash runway.
 We continue to explore strategic alternatives, including, but not limited to, an acquisition, merger, reverse merger, sale of assets, strategic partnerships, capital raises or other transactions.
-We have engaged Cantor Fitzgerald & Co., or Cantor, to act as strategic advisor for this process.
-In addition, while we are evaluating several potential in-licensing opportunities in obesity, oncology and virology, there is no assurance that any of these potential opportunities will come to fruition.
+We have engaged Cantor to act as strategic advisor for this process.
+In addition, while we are evaluating several potential opportunities including our own internal obesity program, there is no assurance that any of these potential opportunities will come to fruition.

-We believe there is value in our hunTR hunTR® TCR discovery platform.
+We believe there is value in our hunTR® TCR discovery platform.
 However, the platform is experimental.
 There can be no assurances that we can succeed in improving the platform's appeal and increasing its value.
+The value of our hunTR platform may be affected by our termination of the A&R License Agreement with Precigen which returned our rights to the Sleeping Beauty technology on which the platform was designed.
 We may be unable to successfully monetize the platform or any TCRs we discovered, either through partnerships or out-licensing.